“So let me guess,” the x-ray technician said to the rower waiting for the verdict on their injury. “You’ve recently been in a bar fight?”

 Importantly I learned:

-DO NOT TAKE ANY ANTI-INFLAMMITORIES: IE ADVIL OR ICE THE AREA
+DO NOT TAKE ANY ANTI-INFLAMMITORIES (IE ADVIL) OR ICE THE AREA

 You want to site of the bone to stay inflamed so that it can heal.
 If you do either of these things you inhibit the body from sending blood and other helpful biological healing mechanisms to your rib.

-At the end of the day, the main lesson with rib injuries is don’t be a dummy.
-If you start to feel pain in your ribs at the beginning of the practice, stop.
+At the end of the day, the main lesson with rib injuries is don’t be a stupid.
+If you start to feel shooting pain in your ribs at the middle of the practice, stop.
 If it hurts to breathe, tell your coach.
 If you’re rowing the opposite side, make sure you’re doing extra strength and stretching.
 Go forth and use this knowledge to make sure you’re not the one sitting on the launch watching practice because of something as silly as a rib fracture.